 Day 10, Sunday, February 17 – Tunis environs

-Following our visit, we drive a short distance to the Jewish cemetery of Borj Ciel, where one can get a sense of what was once a large Jewish community numbering 15% of the capital prior to 1948.
+From the Bardo, we drive to the Jewish cemetery of Borj Ciel, where one can get a sense of what was once a large Jewish community numbering 15% of the capital prior to 1948.
 The cemetery is divided between the Livornese community and the larger, Tunisois Jews.
 From Borj Ciel, we continue to the Grand Synagogue, which is located on Avenue de liberte, a main street in Tunis.
 We will have the opportunity to meet with one of the community members and hear about the synagogue and who it serves, today.

-We then depart for dinner with another night of Tunisian cuisine.
+We then depart for dinner in one of the seafood restaurants in La Goulette, enjoying the ambiance with another night of Tunisian cuisine.
 Overnight in Tunis-Gammarth.
 (B, L, D)

 Day 11, Monday, February 18 – northwest Tunisia

 This morning we depart to the northwest of Tunisia, a region of hills, mountains and rolling farmland, which ultimately became the breadbasket for the Roman Empire.